-Penal Code 1001.36 is the California statute that provides for mental health diversion.
-This program allows some people with mental health issues to receive treatment in lieu of prosecution and jail when they are charged with a crime.
+California Penal Code 1001.36 sets forth the state’s mental health diversion program.
+If you have mental health issues, this program may allow you to receive treatment in lieu of prosecution and jail when you are charged with a crime.

-If the defendant successfully completes treatment, the criminal charges will be dismissed.
+If you successfully complete treatment, the criminal charges will be dismissed.
 The record of the arrest will then be sealed for most purposes and it will be as if the arrest had never happened.1

 In this article, our California criminal defense lawyers will discuss:

 - 1. What is mental health diversion?

 - 2. How do I qualify under California PC 1001.36?

 - 3. How long does PC 1001.36 treatment last?